fbpx

 Background

-Foth assisted the PolyMet team in the environmental review process with a particular emphasis on the hydrologic and geochemical studies, and hydrologic modeling.
-Our tasks have included reviewing many facets of the groundwater and geochemical modeling work related to the EIS, alternatives analysis related to mine development and reclamation per NEPA requirements, research on financial assurance and long-term care related to “perpetual treatment.”
+Foth assisted the PolyMet team in the environmental review process, with a particular emphasis on hydrologic and geochemical studies, and hydrologic modeling.
+Our tasks included reviewing many facets of the groundwater and geochemical modeling work related to the Environmental Impact Statement, alternatives analysis related to mine development and reclamation per NEPA requirements, and research on financial assurance and long-term care related to “perpetual treatment.”
 Permitting support activities included mine permit preparation, review of the air quality modeling, configuration of the Air Quality Permit Application, tailings and waste rock management, and more.

 Approach